-- Example of Police Misconduct classification Off duty In the workplace (with colleagues) On duty (with citizens) Direct criminal activities - A police officer commits a crime against person or property for personal gain.
-Domestic violence Drunken driving Use of confidential information for private purposes Internal payoffs - Prerogatives available to police officers (holidays, shift allocations, promotion) are bought, bartered and sold Sexual harassment of colleagues 'Kickbacks': Receipt of goods, services or money for referring business to particular individuals or companies Opportunistic theft: Stealing from arrestees ('rolling'), from traffic accident victims, crime victims and the bodies or property of dead citizens Acceptance of a bribe for not following through with a criminal violation: not making an arrest, filing a complaint or impounding property Planting, falsifying of, or adding to evidence (particularly but not exclusively in drugs cases) Unjustified serious use of force against citizens (killing, brutalising, torturing) Sexual harassment of citizens Unjustified suppression of fundamental rights: freedom of speech, of movement, of association etc. Lying to court Blind obedience to illegal orders Collusion with criminals Corruption in the procurement process Police crime Conflict of interest through jobs and activities, outside the organisation (e.g. 'moonlighting') Use of police status in private disputes Private relationships with criminals Nepotism in promotion, assignment, holidays, shift allocations etc. Humiliation of colleagues Unjustified absence at work Abuse of sick leave Corruption of authority /gratuities: Receipt of material gain by virtue of their position without violating the law per se (e.g. free drinks, meals, services) Undermining of criminal investigations or proceedings, or the 'losing' of traffic tickets Improper use of physical or verbal violence towards citizens and suspects (rough handling, verbal abuse, humiliation, intimidation) Abuse and manipulation of information (unauthorised and improper use of police files; leaking confidential information) Discrimination and unequal treatment of citizens on ethnic, religion, sex, political or other grounds Waste and abuse of organisational resources Neglect of victims or detainees Nepotism in performance of duties: favouring friends, relatives, members of same political or other types of group etc. Police disciplinary violations Abusive language with personal relations Excessive consumption of alcohol Favoritism Pretending not to see workplace problems Lying to colleagues Abusive language with colleagues Inaction and laziness Poor work quality Giving incorrect statements to citizens Closing eyes on or failure to point out to colleagues or superiors' misconduct or immoral actions Police unethical behaviour
+Police crime Police disciplinary violations Police unethical behaviour (znazitio dtiw) ytub nO Kickbacks: Receipt of goods, services or money for referring business to particular individuals or companies Opportunistic theft: Stealing from arrestees ('rolling'), from traffic accident victims, crime victims and the bodies or property of dead citizens Opportunistic theft: Stealing from arrestees ('rolling'), from traffic accident victims, crime victims and the bodies or property of dead citizens Acceptance of a bribe for not following through with a criminal violation: not making an arrest, filing a complaint or impounding property Planting, falsifying of, or adding to evidence (particularly but not exclusively in drugs cases) Unjustified serious use of force against citizens (killing, brutalising, torturing) Sexual harassment of citizens Unjustified suppression of fundamental rights: freedom of speech, of movement, of association etc. Lying to court Blind obedience to illegal orders Collusion with criminals Corruption of authority /gratuities: Receipt of material gain by virtue of their position without violating the law per se (e.g. free drinks, meals, services) Undermining of criminal investigations or proceedings, or the 'losing' of traffic tickets Improper use of physical or verbal violence towards critizens and suspects (rough handling, verbal abuse, humiliation, intimidation) Abuse and manipulation of information (unauthorised and improper use of police files; leaking confidential information) Discrimination and unequal treatment of citizens on ethnic, religion, sex, political or other grounds Waste and abuse of organisational resources Neglect of victims or detainees Nepotism in performance of duties: favouring friends, relatives, members of same political or other types of group etc. Inaction and laziness Poor work quality Giving incorrect statements to citizens Closing eyes on or failure to point out to colleagues or superiors' misconduct or immoral actions n the work- place (with colleagues) Internal payoffs - Prerogatives available to police officers (holidays, shift allocations, promotion) are bought, bartered and sold Sexual harassment of colleagues Nepotism in promotion, assignment, holidays, shift allocations etc. Humiliation of colleagues Unjustified absence at work Abuse of sick leave Favoritism Pretending not to see workplace problems Lying to colleagues Abusive language with colleagues ն†ub 1 10 Direct criminal activities - A police officer commits a crime against person or property for personal gain.
+Domestic violence Drunken driving Use of confidential information for private purposes Conflict of interest through jobs and activities, outside the organisation (e.g. 'moonlighting') Use of police status in private disputes Private relationships with criminals Abusive language with personal relations Excessive consumption of alcohol